 Some viewers might not like how long it takes for “Bodies Bodies Bodies” to actually get to any horror.
 The first third of the movie is really about showing the dynamics between these seven people when they’re partying and trying to prove to each other how “cool” they are.
 Alice met Greg on the dating app Tinder, and they’ve only known each other for less than a week.
 David is threatened by Greg’s physical attractiveness, so David attempts to demean Greg’s masculinity by trying to make Greg feel “old” and out-of-touch.

-A hurricane quickly forces the party to go indoors, where there’s the inevitable electrical power outage, so that people can’t use their phones or WiFi service.
+A hurricane quickly forces the party to go indoors, where there’s the inevitable electrical power outage, so that people can’t use their phones or WiFi service to communicate.
 No electricity also means that much of the movie is dark and shadowy, except for lights from candles, flashlights, cell phones or Alice’s ever-present glow sticks.
 Sophie notices that Jordan has been flirting with Bee.
 And so, as a distraction and in order to liven up the party, Sophie tells everyone that they should all play a game called Bodies Bodies Bodies.

 Bodies Bodies Bodies is a murder mystery game, where slips of paper are distributed to all the players.
 The player who gets the paper slip marked with “x” is the designated murderer, who has to “kill” as many of the other players as possible.
 The potential victims can hide wherever they want to avoid being killed.
 Someone can win the game in one of two ways: By being the first potential victim to prove who the killer is, or by being the killer and getting away with all of the murders.
 And because “Bodies Bodies Bodies” is a horror movie, the killings turns out to be real.